-I don’t think anyone wants to see pictures of our toilet ;), but I will show this organizer we have in the water closet – I also showed it in my inventory management post, but since then, I’ve labeled it with my new handy dandy Silhouette.
+I don’t think anyone wants to see pictures of our toilet ;), but I will show this organizer we have in the water closet – I also showed it in my inventory management post, but since then, I’ve labeled it with my new handy dandy vinyl cutting machine.
 It’s a great way to organize extra bathroom items.

 Last but not least, our closet!
 I used a lot of the same organization methods I employed in the old house for closets – but it’s a whole lot easier to organize a closet when it’s bigger. 😉

 We use the top open shelving for t-shirt and workout shirt storage, and the bottom closed cabinets are for other folding clothes.

 Cut pool noodles are great for helping boots keep their shape!